Kiaramarnitt/holy/doc/ORSD/Use_Case_Specification.md

 ## Underlying Flow for all Use Cases

 Flow: Alternatively, the actor can directly access the knowledge graph by using the resource documentation and SPARQL queries to filter for needed information within the knowledge graph.
-Information can be extracted in order to further process it, draw conclusions, and use it for action.
+Information can be extracted too further process it, draw conclusions, and use it for action.

 Additionally, as part of the [Atlant-H project](../Use_Case/), interactive dashboards have been constructed from a knowledge graph created using the Hydrogen Ontology.
-These dashboards an be accessed by the actor.
+These dashboards can be accessed by the actor.
 Through filters in the user interface of the dashboard, the actor can retrieve information based on their requirements.
-Information can be extracted in order to further process it, draw conclusions, and use it for action.